 Instructions

-- In a bowl, season chicken pieces with salt, pepper, and a little oil.
-Combine.
+- Pat the chicken dry on all sides with paper towels for a better sear.
+In a bowl, season chicken pieces with salt, pepper, and a little oil.
 Oil helps to keep the chicken moist while cooking.
-Next, add corn flour/cornstarch and toss to evenly coat each piece.
+Next, add corn flour/cornstarch and toss to coat each piece evenly.300 g boneless skinless chicken breast/thighs,, ½ teaspoon salt, ½ teaspoon ground balck pepper, 1 teaspoon refined olive oil, 1 teaspoon corn flour/cornstarch

-- Add 2-3 tablespoons of water to deglaze the pan, scraping up any flavorful bits.
-Stir in the cornstarch slurry and let it simmer until slightly thickened.
-If the sauce looks too thick, you can add 1-2 tablespoon water and stir.
+- Add a little water to deglaze, scraping up the browned bits.
+Keep the heat on medium.
+Stir in the cornstarch slurry and simmer until slightly thickened.
+Add a splash of water if the sauce looks too thick.Corn flour/cornstarch slurry - 1 teaspoon corn flour/cornstarch mixed in 2 tablespoon water

 Video